anzharip/Host-a-Static-Website-with-Hugo-and-NGINX-on-Ubuntu-16.04/README.md

 ## Add a Theme

 See themes.gohugo.io for a list of themes to consider.
 This quickstart uses the beautiful Ananke theme.

     cd quickstart;\
     git init;\
     git submodule add https://github.com/budparr/gohugo-theme-ananke.git themes/ananke;\

-    # Edit your config.toml configuration file and add the Ananke theme.
+Edit your `config.toml` configuration file and add the Ananke theme:

     echo 'theme = "ananke"' >> config.toml

 From your `~/sites` directory, executes this command: